Examining scripture's role in lived theologies and secular spaces

 About Kelly Figueroa-Ray

 Kelly Figueroa-Ray is a Ph.D.
 Candidate in the Scripture, Interpretation and Practice program in the Department of Religious Studies at the University of Virginia.
 Her focus is the relationship between scripture and theology as it is lived out in contemporary communities with a particular interest in multicultural Christian ministries.
 Kelly earned her B.A. at the University of California at Berkeley in international & area studies and completed her M.Div. at Wesley Theological Seminary in Washington, D.C. magna cum laude.
 Her essay “‘Lady, Give Me A Drink': Reading Scripture, Shaping Community Development” is part of the book Mobilizing for the Common Good: The Lived Theology of John Perkins by University Press of Mississippi, 2013.
 "Learning How to Read: How Rabbinics Aids in the Study of Contemporary Christian Practices," is a forthcoming publication in Religious Studies and Rabbinics, (Eds.
-Dr. Elizabeth Shanks Alexander and Dr. Beth Berkowitz) by Routledge, February 2017.
+Dr. Elizabeth Shanks Alexander and Dr. Beth Berkowitz, Routledge, forthcoming).

 One of my hobbies is taking pictures, mainly of food.
 Here is some of the amazing food I enjoyed during my fieldwork in Maryland this past year: